emmaxs/babble/README.md

 Responsibilty to be determined: Location services and AR to see snippets of the sentiments being created around you.

 ### MVC/Threaded Diagram
-Here is a link to the MVC we presented during [Show and Tell 1](https://docs.google.com/presentation/d/1ejdROAu_Ms1Mu4eX_bIxM7x1S3fD2zbaiAfkCbGuQMg/edit?usp=sharing).
+Here is a link to the MVC and Threading Diagram we presented during [Show and Tell 1 & 2](https://docs.google.com/presentation/d/1ejdROAu_Ms1Mu4eX_bIxM7x1S3fD2zbaiAfkCbGuQMg/edit?usp=sharing).

 ### APK
 APK Release Date: March 6th, 2019.